September 25, 2025

 • Group life insurance for staff

-6. Insurance Encourages Saving and Planning
+6. Saving and Planning

 • Endowment plans pay a lump sum after a period or upon death